 - Feeding

 - Oral care

 - Washing

 - Carrying out a procedure to private parts of the body (such as catheter management)

 - Continence care or menstrual management

+- Nappy changing

 - Changing clothes

 - Toileting

 - First aid and medical assistance

 - The supervision of a child involved in intimate self-care

-Policy in Detail
+Policy In Detail

-Pupils' Needs
+Pupils' needs

-Staff work hard to build effective relationships with the parents and carers of the children at Beccles Primary Academy.
+Staff work hard to build effective relationships with the parents and carers.
 Any particular needs that a child may have will be dealt with sensitively and appropriately, working with parents/carers to ensure that each child can access the curriculum.
-Any child who has personal care or continence needs will be attended to in a designated area within school which allows the child privacy but ensures staff assisting them are not isolated and within view and/or earshot of other staff (see risk assessment for details) Parents will be contacted in extreme cases where soiling is severe and/or linked to illness e.g. sickness and diarrhoea, or when a child refuses to let a member of staff help change their clothing and cannot manage this themselves.
+Any child who has personal care or continence needs will be attended to in a designated area within school which allows the child privacy but ensures staff assisting them are not isolated and remain within view and/or earshot of other staff (see risk assessment for details) Parents will be contacted in extreme cases where soiling is severe and/or linked to illness e.g. sickness and diarrhoea, or when a child refuses to let a member of staff help change their clothing and cannot manage this themselves.

-Risk assessments are in place for staff to support all children with toileting and changing as required; this can be common requirement in the early years.
+Risk assessments are in place for staff to support all children with all aspects of intimate care needs, including toileting and changing as required; this can be a common requirement in the early years.
 Irregular accidents will be dealt with using the standard toileting and intimate care risk assessment and parents will be informed on collection by a staff member.
 Children with complex, long term or regular intimate care needs will have a health care plan/care plan in place.
 Staff must adapt their practice in relation to the needs of individual children taking into account developmental changes such as the onset of puberty and menstruation.

-Health Care Plans/Care Plans
+Health care plans / Care plans

-This is a written document (Appendix A) that explains what will be done, when and by whom in order to meet a child's health and/or care needs.
+This is a written document (see Appendix A for example) that explains what will be done, when and by whom in order to meet a child's health and/or care needs.
 It will be written with input from the pupil (where possible), parents/carers, school staff and other professionals, such as a school nurse or physiotherapist.
 Ideally, this will take the form of a meeting.
 Any historical concerns that may impact upon the care required (such as past abuse) will be taken into account.
+The needs and wishes of the children and parents/carers will be taken into account wherever possible within the constraints of staffing and equal opportunities legislation.